Everyplay/developer-quiz/README.md

 ### Question 4.

 You are building an application running inside web browser.
 You have read a list of user's friends' usernames from server.
 List can contain hundreds of usernames.
 You need to implement a component that finds a usernames from this list based on user input.
-For example given a list of friend is ['fred', 'frank', 'jerry'] and user types `fr` should filter the list so that usernames containing `fr` are included.
+For example given a list of friend is `['fred', 'frank', 'jerry']`.
+When user types `fr`, you should filter the list so that usernames containing `fr` are included.
 How would you implement this i.e. what data structures and algorithms would you use?

 ## Programming task